dparekh22/homelab/installation-and-setup/installation-and-setup.md

    - Fix:
      Edit the containerd configuration file:
      ```bash
      sudo vi /etc/containerd/config.toml
-     ```
-   - Comment out the line:
+     #comment out the line below
-     ```bash
      disabled_plugins = ["cri"]

-     ```
-   - Restart containerd:
-     ```bash
+     #restart continerd
      sudo systemctl restart containerd.service
      ```

 2. **Control Plane Component Crashes**:
    - After completing kubeadm init, I experienced persistent crashes of control plane components.
 Upon investigation:
         - The kubelet logs indicated issues with the etcd pod receiving shutdown signals.
         - The root cause was related to the containerd configuration.

    - Fix:
         - I resolved the issue by following the steps outlined in this GitHub issue: [etcd Issue #13670](https://github.com/etcd-io/etcd/issues/13670)

 ## Conclusion
 This setup provides a robust foundation for running containerized workloads and managing them at scale using Kubernetes.
 If you encounter issues, refer to the troubleshooting section or the official documentation for guidance.